-The FoodShare Employment and Training (FSET) is a free program that can help you with building your job skills and helping you find opportunities for employment.
+The FoodShare Employment and Training (FSET) program is a free program that helps FoodShare members build their job skills and find jobs.
 FSET will assess your strengths, needs and preferences to help you with getting a job.
 If you are interested in FSET services, contact your agency to ask what FSET services are available in your area.
+Learn more about FSET.

 Note: You must be currently getting FoodShare benefits to take part in FSET.
 Apply now.